Davis24/Discord-Hide-Wordle-Messages/readme.md

 **Note: There will be a slight delay before the messages are hidden and you will still get Discord message notications.**

-Lasted tested on Windows 10 Desktop Discord Version: <x>
+Lasted tested on  Windows 10 64-Bit Desktop Discord Version: Stable 113404 (30b719d)

 ### Run On Start Up